2006 Chicago Bears–Arizona Cardinals game: Dennis Green post-game rant

-After the loss, in the postgame press conference, Cardinals coach Dennis Green lost his temper, letting out a profane meltdown about the fact that the Cardinals defeated the Bears in the preseason, and because of that, they were confident in beating them again, and that his team blew it after attacking the Bears' weaknesses, and also yanked the podium, destabilizing the microphone before storming out of the room.
+After the loss, in the postgame press conference, Cardinals head coach Dennis Green lost his temper, letting out a profane meltdown about the fact that the Cardinals defeated the Bears in the preseason, and because of that, they were confident in beating them again, and that his team blew it after attacking the Bears' weaknesses, and also yanked the podium, destabilizing the microphone before storming out of the room.
 The rant's popularity led to it being featured in a Coors Light commercial the next season.

 The Bears are what we thought they were.
 They're what we thought they were.
 We played them in preseason—who the hell takes a third game of the preseason like it's bullshit?
 Bullshit!
 We played them in the third game—everybody played three quarters—the Bears are who we thought they were!
 That's why we took the damn field.
 Now if you want to crown them, then crown their ass!
 But they are who we thought they were!
 And we let 'em off the hook!